If you have a strong desire to make your team more effective, to communicate effectively between members of staff and departments…

 - “Install” useful behaviours into others and themselves

 What Richard Bandler devised was an incredibly powerful mind tool that could bring about changes and improvements in others at a pace unprecedented in the therapy community.
-The ramifications of his discoveries would influence hundreds of thousands worldwide.
+The ramifications of his discoveries would influence hundreds of thousands worldwide personally and professionally.

 NLP For Your Business